PeterCamilleri/CX16/docs/assist_16.md

 [Back to the Top](#the-assist_16i65-file)

 ### cmp_16
-Compare a 16 bit variable in memory with a value.
+Compare a 16 bit variable in memory with a literal value.

 *Declaration:*